 The case for global small and mid-caps

-There’s so much more to global investing than the mega household names such as Apple and Amazon that everyone is familiar with.
-There’s a whole world out there and so many diverse opportunities.
+There’s so much more to global investing than the mega household names such as Apple and Amazon.
+We can explore the entire universe of diverse opportunities with our research resources.

 James Abela, Co-Portfolio Manager, Fidelity Global Future Leaders Fund